The-Politico/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 # How chartwerk makes charts

+Chartwerk leans heavily on the idea of separating the individually specified chart from the template that actually draws it.

 ### How data becomes a chart

 The following flow chart represents how Chartwerk turns tabular data into a chart.